-Family friends ask for prayers for former Cathedral School athletic director - Mississippi's Best Community Newspaper
+Prayers requested for former Cathedral School coach, teacher - Mississippi's Best Community Newspaper

-Family friends ask for prayers for former Cathedral School athletic director
+Prayers requested for former Cathedral School coach, teacher

-NATCHEZ — Ken Beesley Sr., a long time Cathedral School athletic director, had a sudden stroke Monday morning and is currently at St. Dominic’s hospital in Jackson.
+NATCHEZ — Ken Beesley Sr., a long time Cathedral School teacher and coach, had a sudden stroke Monday morning and is currently at St. Dominic’s hospital in Jackson.

 Friends and family members of Beesley asked for prayers on social media recently as Beesley recovers.